rizadh/rizadh.github.io/README.md

 ### [Stars (Canvas Edition)](http://rizadh.github.io/stars)

 Again, same as above, but using HTML5 Canvas instead of HTML `div` elements Should be a significant performance improvement.
+Click to set density.

 ### [Crimsons Studios](http://rizadh.github.io/dist/resources/crimson/)